Churches are unique places to work because the “shop is open” at times when most people are resting from their work week.

 This uninterrupted work time helps employees focus on accomplishing work responsibilities.

-For example, limit times of the day when group meetings take place to allow for individual desk work time.
+For example, limit the times of the day when group meetings take place to allow for individual desk work time.

 2. Establish Realistic Deadlines